Tests You Will Need to Pass to Become a U.S. Citizen

 Civics Test Exception for Elder Applicants

-If you are at least age 65 and have lived in the United States as a permanent resident for at least 20 years (these don’t need to be continuous years) when your file your citizenship application, you can take an easier version of the history and government exam.
+If you are at least age 65 and have lived in the U.S. as a permanent resident for at least 20 years (these don’t need to be continuous years) when your file your citizenship application, you can take an easier version of the history and government exam.
 This is commonly referred to as the “65/20 exception.”
 You will have to study only 20 questions.
 You’ll be asked ten of the questions and will need to answer six correctly in order to pass.
 Plus, you can take the test in your native language if you need to.
 You’ll have to bring your own interpreter though.

 Civics Test Exception for Disabled Applicants

 If you have a physical or mental disability that prevents you from learning the required concepts of U.S. history and government, you may qualify for a waiver.
-As we explained for people seeking to avoid the English requirement, you’ll need to have your doctor fill out a form (N-648) explaining exactly what your disability is and why it prevents you from learning concepts of U.S. civics and government.
+You’ll need to have your doctor fill out a form (N-648) explaining exactly what your disability is and why it prevents you from learning concepts of U.S. civics and government.

 Preparing for the English Exam